 If you receive any e-mails please don’t respond to them.
 If you have already responded, consider reporting the incident to the police.

 A phishing attack is an online fraud technique which involves sending official-looking email messages with return addresses, links and branding that all appear to come from legitimate banks, retailers, credit card companies, etc. Such emails typically contain a hyperlink to a spoof website and mislead account holders to enter customer names and security details on the pretence that security details must be updated or changed.
 Once you give them your information it can be used on legitimate sites to take your money.

 It is important that you are suspicious of emails asking for your information; see more on ING’s standard email practices below.

-Imitation of ING websites
+Imitation of ING websites and Apps

 To report phishing attacks please send us an email.